 Parkroyal Community School is passionate about and committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and visitors to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed to trained Designated Child Protection Officers in our school, in compliance with the sharing of information guidance.
+All concerns are passed to trained Designated Safeguarding Leads in our school, in compliance with the sharing of information guidance.

-The Designated Safeguarding Lead for Child Protection is Miss Johnson.
+The Designated Safeguarding Lead for Child Protection is Mr Ransom.

-Our Designated Lead for Looked After Children is Mr Robinson.
+Our Designated Teacher for Looked After Children is Miss Melbourne.